Run the Document Routing Agent as a Windows service

-Earlier versions of the Document Routing Agent required an active Microsoft Windows sign-in to keep the desktop application running.
-In Microsoft Dynamics AX platform update 2 (August 2016), the Document Routing Agent includes an option that lets you select the mode of execution.
-The process can run as either a desktop application or a Windows service.
+The Document Routing Agent includes an option that lets you select the mode of execution.
+The process can run as either a desktop application or a Microsoft Windows service.
 When the application runs as a Windows service, it can be started automatically after a computer restart.
 It can also be configured to run under the security context of a specific user account.
 This enhancement lets customers host the Document Routing Agent on secured domain resources such as network print servers.

 - The service can be configured to start automatically after a computer restart.
 No user intervention is required.

 - The service runs in the background.
 No active application runs in the notification area.

 - The service routes documents without requiring that a user sign in by using cached credentials.

 Although there are many benefits of running the Document Routing Agent as a Windows service, there are also limitations.
 The next section discusses an issue that affects the handling of document reports, such as checks, that require custom page margins.

 When the Document Routing Agent runs as a Windows service, document reports, such as checks, that require custom margins can't be printed directly to network printers.
 Instead, the Document Routing Agent automatically routes those document to a target folder.
 New configuration properties in the application's Settings dialog box let you define the target location for document reports that require custom margins.